saparker05/Finance-Calculator/README.md

 # Finance-Calculator

+#### Description
-# This project provides the user with a financial calculator that calculates the value of investments and monthly mortgage payments.
+This project provides the user with a financial calculator that calculates the value of investments and monthly mortgage payments.